epccs/RPUftdi/readme.md

 ## Example

-A Host computer (e.g. Pi Zero on [RPUpi] or desktop with RPUftdi) issues commands to the RPU_BUS microcontrollers over a serial (UART) interface.
-The microcontrollers run a command processor that accepts interactive textual commands that operate the microcontroller peripherals as a bare metal system.
-This means the microcontroller can perform event capture task for a flow meter or control an array of half-bridge power outputs to run a BLDC water pump.
+A host computer controls the microcontrollers through the FTDI serial (UART) interface.
+The microcontrollers run a command processor which accepts interactive textual commands and operates the peripherals as a bare metal system.
+The microcontroller firmware can be compiled from source that is version managed on GitHub, and then uploaded to the targets bootloader with avrdude.
+The host can be desktop development machine or remotely accessed (e.g. SSH).

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "MultiDrop")